abelsiqueira/DiceRolls.jl/docs/src/index.md

 coin
 ```

-And naturally you can roll these dices.
+And naturally you can roll these dice.

 ```@example ex1
 using UnicodePlots